argoproj/applicationset/docs/Generators-SCM-Provider.md

 * `group`: Required name of the base Gitlab group to scan.
 If you have multiple base groups, use multiple generators.
 * `api`: If using GitHub Enterprise, the URL to access it.
 * `allBranches`: By default (false) the template will only be evaluated for the default branch of each repo.
 If this is true, every branch of every repository will be passed to the filters.
 If using this flag, you likely want to use a `branchMatch` filter.
+* `excludeArchived`: By default (false) the controller will include archived repos.
+If this is true, archived repos will excluded.
 * `includeSubgroups`: By default (false) the controller will only search for repos directly in the base group.
 If this is true, it will recurse through all the subgroups searching for repos to scan.
 * `tokenRef`: A `Secret` name and key containing the Gitlab access token to use for requests.
 If not specified, will make anonymous requests which have a lower rate limit and can only see public repositories.